NAI KHANOM TOM

 Muay Thai – It’s Not Just A Sport

 But, of course, Muay Thai doesn’t hold a special place in the hearts of the Thai’s, just because it is a fascinating combat sport to watch.
-It is Muay Thai’s actual combat techniques that makes it so dear to the Thai’s.
-Muay Thai, before becoming more of a sport, was originally called Muay Boran – a full-on close-combat martial art meant for the battlefield.
+Muay Thai’s actual combat techniques that makes it so dear to the Thais.
+Before becoming more of a sport, Muay Thai was originally called Muay Boran – a full-on close-combat martial art meant for the battlefield.

-It is with the help of Muay Boran, that the soldiers successfully protected the nation and its citizens from outside invaders.
+With Muay Boran’s help, the soldiers successfully protected the nation and its citizens from outside invaders.
 Muay Boran is no sport.
 It is an all-out, brutal fighting art meant to incapacitate the enemy.
 Here’s more on this deadly martial art that has defeated countless enemies.

 Muay-Boran: The Original Battlefield Martial Art

-While Muay Thai translates to Thai Boxing, Muay Boran literally translates to ancient boxing.
+While Muay Thai translates to Thai Boxing, Muay Boran translates to ancient boxing.
 And that is quite apt, considering how old this martial art is!
 The ancestor of Muay Thai, Muay Boran, represents the original combat art created by the Thai warriors before it was turned primarily into a sport.
-Sure, Muay Thai is an effective martial art, but it does not intend to fatally injure the opponent.
-Unlike Muay Boran, which was designed especially for the battlefield, where everything goes.
+Muay Thai is a practical martial art that does not intend to injure the opponent fatally, unlike Muay Boran, designed especially for the battlefield, where everything goes.

 There are many differences between Muay Thai and Muay Boran.
-But, of course, the primary reason for this is that one is a sport that utilizes combat art, while the other is purely a combat art!
-Which means much fewer rules and only one goal – to defeat the enemy at all cost.
+But, of course, the primary reason for this is that one is a sport that utilizes combat art, while the other is purely combat art!
+This means fewer rules and only one goal – to defeat the enemy at all costs.

 Sure, Muay Boran seems quite brutal.
 And it’s true too!
 That is because Muay Boran was meant to be used to defeat enemies during times of war.
 And war is brutal.
-When the enemy country invades, the life of all your citizens is at stake.
+When the enemy country invades, all your citizens’ lives are at stake.
 Muay Boran can be traced back to this type of situation when the Kingdom of Ayutthaya was attacked and captured by the King of Burma in 1776.
 And this is where the hero of our story, Nai Khanom Tom, comes in.

 The Story Of Nai Khanom Tom

-On March 17 of every year, the whole of Thailand celebrates Nai Khanom Day.
-This day is also referred to as Boxers Day, National Muay Boran Day or National Muay Thai Day.
-On this day, the Thai’s celebrated their much-cherished Muay Thai or the even older martial art of Muay Boran.
+On March 17 of every year, Thailand celebrates Nai Khanom Day.
+This day is also called Boxers Day, National Muay Boran Day or National Muay Thai Day.
+On this day, the Thais celebrated their much-cherished Muay Thai or the even older martial art of Muay Boran.
 But the true celebration goes much deeper.
-It is in honour of their national hero Nai Khanom Tom, to whom they owe their freedom.
+It is honouring their national hero Nai Khanom Tom, to whom they owe their freedom.

 The story goes that in 1774 the Burmese successfully invaded and captured the Ayutthaya kingdom of Siam (now Thailand).
-As happens in such cases, thousands of Siamese people were taken, prisoners.
-Their fate now laid in the hands of the Burmese king.
+As happens in such cases, thousands of Siamese people were taken prisoner.
+Their fate now lay in the hands of the Burmese king.

 For the Burmese, of course, it was a time to celebrate.
 So much so that they decided to have a festival to celebrate their victory over Siam.
-Festival means entertainment, sports, games etc. Testing of fighting skills with the fallen enemy was going to be the prime event for the super-confident from recent victory, Burmese people.
-Which meant competition between Muay Boran and the Burmese martial art, called Parma.
+Festival means entertainment, sports, games etc. Testing fighting skills with the fallen enemy would be the prime event for the super-confident from a recent victory, the Burmese people.
+This meant competition between Muay Boran and the Burmese martial art called Parma.

 There were quite a few differences between the martial arts.
-The main one being that Parma used mainly only fists, while Muay Boran was known as the art of eight limbs.
-Which meant using both elbows, knees and feet along with the fists.
-Well, the Burmese were still feeling over the top from their recent victory.
+The main one is that Parma used mainly only fists, while Muay Boran was known as the art of eight limbs, which meant using both elbows, knees and feet along with the fists.
+The Burmese were still feeling over the top from their recent victory.
 But when it came to choosing the Siamese (or Thai) fighter, the choice was obvious.
-A warrior who was known for his never-give-up fighting Spirit and unmatched combat skills – Nai Khanom Tom.
+A warrior is known for his never-give-up fighting Spirit and unmatched combat skills – Nai Khanom Tom.

 Nai Khanom Tom – The Father Of Muay Thai

-The date was set, and the stadium prepared for the big event.
-But of course, it was going to be nothing like today’s fighting matches.
+The date was set, and the stadium was prepared for the big event.
+But of course, it would be nothing like today’s fighting matches.
 No rounds, time or gloves.
 All attacks were permitted.
-It was going to be a true fighting match till only one fighter was left standing.
+It would be a true fighting match until only one fighter stood.

 The chosen Burmese Parma fighter wore a traditional sarong of ankle length.
 He would move about in a slow-motion, almost dance-like movement around the opponent and attack any opening.
 On the other hand, Nai Khanom Tom wore the traditional pannung, a loincloth wrapped around and tied into a knot at the back.
 Just the clothing itself gave Nai Khanom Tom the advantage of mobility.

-Before the start of the fight, as per the Muay Boran ritual, Nai Khanom Tom performed the ‘Wai Kru’ dance, after which he went ahead and defeated the Burmese fighter by knockout!
-So naturally, the Burmese were shocked and disappointed, to say the least.
+Before the start of the fight, as per the Muay Boran ritual, Nai Khanom Tom performed the ‘Wai Kru’ dance, after which he went ahead and defeated the Burmese fighter by a knockout!
+So naturally, the Burmese were shocked and disappointed.
 The referee, however, quickly dismissed the fight claiming the Wai Kru to be some sort of Black Magic that distracted the Burmese fighter.

-The Burmese King Mangra ordered 9 more fighters to face the Thai warrior Nai Khanom Tom one by one with no breaks between fights.
+The Burmese King Mangra ordered 9 more fighters to face the Thai warrior Nai Khanom Tom one by one without breaks between fights.
 The results, much to the disappointment of the Burmese, were the same.
-Nai Khanom Tom defeated each of the Burmese fighters through flawless execution of the Muay Boran fighting techniques.
+Nai Khanom Tom defeated each Burmese fighter through flawless execution of the Muay Boran fighting techniques.

-The fighting prowess displayed by the Thai warrior with his various Muay Boran moves were so impressive that King Mangra himself was one of the first to applaud Nai Khanom Tom’s undisputed victory.
+The fighting prowess displayed by the Thai warrior with his various Muay Boran moves was so impressive that King Mangra himself was one of the first to applaud Nai Khanom Tom’s undisputed victory.
 The King even exclaimed that every part of the Thai’s are blessed with venom and that with just the bare hands, a single Thai warrior can fell even 10 opponents.
 And as a reward, King Mangra granted Nai Khanom Tom and all Siamese prisoners their freedom.
-That day was March 17th, and it came to be, quite aptly, known as Nai Khanom Day.
+That day was March 17th, and it was quite aptly known as Nai Khanom Day.

-By displaying amazing and unbeatable fighting skills, Nai Khanom Tom made the Thai martial art Muay Boran known to the world.
+By displaying excellent and unbeatable fighting skills, Nai Khanom Tom made the Thai martial art Muay Boran known to the world.
 Over time, as the age of war subsided, Muay Boran was modified with more rules into the combat sport Muay Thai.
-With combat sports gaining popularity and fighters worldwide looking to improve their combat ability further, Muay Thai soon became a vital part of most Mixed Martial Arts training.
+With combat sports gaining popularity and fighters worldwide looking to improve their combat ability further, Muay Thai soon became vital to most Mixed Martial Arts training.

 The legend of Nai Khanom Tom, too, started gaining popularity as his tales would slowly spread to all corners of the world, especially among martial artists.
-Well, what better proof of popularity than having a movie made in his name.
+What better proof of popularity than having a movie made in his name?
 If you’re curious to know more, you can Watch Nai Khanom Tom On Youtube.